fhamborg/news-please/README.md

 * runs on your favorite Python version (2.7+ and 3+)

 ### CLI mode
-* stores extracted results in **JSON files or ElasticSearch** (other storages can be added easily)
+* stores extracted results in **JSON files or ElasticSearch** (you can implement other storages easily)
 * **simple but extensive configuration** (if you want to tweak the results)
 * revisions: crawl articles multiple times and track changes

 ### Library mode
-* crawl and extract information for a list of article URLs.
+* crawl and extract information given a list of article URLs.

 ### News archive from commoncrawl.org
-* commoncrawl.org provides a large, free-to-use archive of news articles from small and major publishers world wide
+* commoncrawl.org provides an extensive, free-to-use archive of news articles from small and major publishers world wide
-* news-please enables users to conventiently download and extract articles from commoncrawl.org
+* news-please enables users to conveniently download and extract articles from commoncrawl.org
 * you can optionally define filter criteria, such as news publisher(s) or the date period, within which articles need to be published
 * clone the news-please repository, adapt the config section in [newsplease/examples/commoncrawl.py](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/commoncrawl.py), and execute `python3 newsplease/examples/commoncrawl.py`